 You can spot a variety of these in your phone’s app store.
 Their development is often initiated by enterprises that began digitalization of the health services they provide.
 Such apps collect and measure the vital signs of the patients based on the signals that the device receives, and notify the doctors about them.

 Technology trends in healthcare continue growing proportionally to how the technologies that allow their functioning, do.
 Let’s describe what it can mean for the whole healthcare system.

 How IT innovations shape the future technology trends in healthcare

-Technologies pave the way to a new kind of medical services and how we receive them.
+Intelligent automation in healthcare paves the way to a new kind of medical services and how we receive them.
 Here’s what they allow for.

 - Personalized care.
 When the physician receives the data from your wearable device, s/he can monitor your health indicators in progress, and coordinate you to visit a specialist if they see that some results can mean the development of certain conditions.

 - More accurate image interpretation.
 The MRI results matter only when they can be correctly interpreted by a specialist.
 Doctors already use cancer-identifying algorithms that help spot malignant cells better than a human can.
 This accuracy is vital to avoid false-positive or negative results and choose proper treatment tactics.

 - Administrative process automation.
 Routine tasks shift the focus and distract our attention from the details that sometimes can entail negative consequences.
 AI-powered software is capable of doing routine human work without making human errors.
 Take filling out the form as an example: mentioning the wrong code may cause increase the patient’s out-of-pocket payment and will surely lead to negative feedback associated with this transaction.
 Also, with patient check-in automated process, visitors have more opportunities to manage appointments.
 As a result, the number of no-shows will be eliminated.